kukuxx/HA-NotifyHelper/README.md

     description: ""
 ```

-- After the script is created, you can call **ad_notify** to start sending notifications.
+- After the creation is completed, you can call **ad_notify** through automation to start sending notifications,
-  The format of the sending is the same as using the notify service:
+  the sending format is the same as using the notify service.
 ```
     alias: test1
     description: ""